davewsmith/play/flask_sqa/README.md

 # Flask SQLAlchemy noodling

-A bit of fluff, motivated by wanting to have something within reach to remind myself of how to do a few things.
+Motivated by wanting to have something within reach to remind myself of how to do a few things, such as getting foreign keys working in SQLite3

 ## Setup